Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

 ---------------------------

- When cpufreq's schedutil governor is selected, SCHED_DEADLINE implements the GRUB-PA [19] algorithm, reducing the CPU operating frequency to the minimum value that still allows to meet the deadlines.
+ When cpufreq's schedutil governor is selected, SCHED_DEADLINE implements the GRUB-PA [19] algorithm, reducing the woke CPU operating frequency to the woke minimum value that still allows to meet the woke deadlines.
 This behavior is currently implemented only for ARM architectures.

- A particular care must be taken in case the time needed for changing frequency is of the same order of magnitude of the reservation period.
+ A particular care must be taken in case the woke time needed for changing frequency is of the woke same order of magnitude of the woke reservation period.
 In such cases, setting a fixed CPU frequency results in a lower amount of deadline misses.